usdot-its-jpo-data-portal/wzdx_registry/README.md

 2. Navigate into the repository folder by entering `cd wzdx_registry` in command line.
 3. Install the required packages by running `pip install -r requirements.txt`.

-- `TODO: Add demo example`

-## Running the tests

-- `TODO: Add section on how to run the automated tests for this system`
-- `TODO: Add section explaining what the end-to-end tests test and why`
-- `TODO: Add section on coding style tests, what they do, and why`

 ## Deployment

 ### Deployment on AWS Lambda